MeiTaylor/Evidence-collection/README.md

+5.13更新：

 用户输入Prompt：

 ```
-            prompt = f"""Prompt:
-"The objective is to analyze content from an article related to a specific claim, focusing specifically on synthesizing the relationship between the rationale and the evidence presented.
-You are required to provide a single comprehensive synthesized explanation that encapsulates how the rationale relates to the evidence.
-Here's what you need to do:
+                prompt = f"""The objective is to rigorously analyze the direct relationship between a claim or rationale and provided evidence.
+Here's the specific task:
-- **Input Information**: Provide the claim, its rating, a summarized rationale based on the article content, and the relevant evidence.
+- **Input Information**: Provide the claim, its rating, a rationale detail, and the relevant evidence.
-- **Synthesizing Relationships**: Your main task is to synthesize the relationship between the rationale and the evidence into one comprehensive explanation.
-This involves creating an explanation that integrates how the evidence supports or refutes the rationale.
+- **Synthesizing Relationships**: Evaluate whether the relationship between the claim or rationale and the evidence is exceptionally direct:
+- If the evidence directly supports the content of the claim or matches the rationale detail, classify this as 'Relevant' and provide a detailed explanation of how the evidence supports the claim or rationale.
+- If the evidence does not directly support the claim or does not match the rationale detail, classify this as 'Irrelevant'.
+Remember to just answer with the word "Irrelevant" without any additional content.
+- Any case where the evidence and rationale do not address the same topic or their meanings do not directly contradict should be classified as 'irrelevant'.
 **Claim:** {claim_content}
 **Rating:** {rating_content}
-**Article Content**: {article_content}
-**Rationale:** {summary_rationals}
+**Rationale Detail:** {rationale_text}
 **Evidence:** {evidence}
-The response should provide one comprehensive explanation that articulates the relationship between the rationale and the evidence, using a synthesized approach.
+The response should classify the relationship between the claim or rationale and the evidence with absolute precision:
+- 'Relevant' if the evidence directly supports the claim or matches the rationale.
+- 'Irrelevant' if the content or the topic addressed by the claim or rationale and the evidence is different, or if their connection is not directly supportive.
+Ensure to avoid any classification based on indirect, vague, or ambiguous relationships.
+**Specific output requirement**: For responses classified as 'Irrelevant', only the word "Irrelevant" should be used, with no further explanation.
+For 'Relevant', first state the classification followed by a detailed explanation.
 **Specified output format in JSON:**
 {{
-"relationship_with_evidence{i}": "Comprehensive synthesized explanation of how the rationale relates to the evidence"
+"<{rationale_key},evidence{i+1}>": "First and foremost, summarize as 'Relevant' or 'Irrelevant', answer one of these two words.
+Provide an explanation only if the relationship is 'Relevant'.
+If 'Irrelevant', no further details should be provided."
 }}
-Reminder: The final output must contain a single comprehensive explanation that accurately reflects the synthesized relationship based on the understanding of the original text, with no alterations."
+Example of final output content:
+{{
+"<reason1,evidence1>": "Relevant. ······..."
+}}
+Reminder: Focus strictly on very direct and explicit connections.
+Classify all other relationships as 'Irrelevant' and provide explanations only for very direct 'Relevant' relationships.
 """
 ```